ashok-khanna/lisp-notes/README.md

 If there are more variables than values, the leftover variables will be bound to NIL.
 If there are more values than variables, the extra values will be discarded.

-<a id="orgfc7802a"></a>
+<a id="org2566e8d"></a>

 ## Apply & Funcall

-Functions in Lisp are first-class objects that generally support all operations available to other data objects, such as being modified, passed as an argument, returned from a function and being assigned to a variable.
+Functions in LISP are first-class objects that generally support all operations available to other data objects, such as being modified, passed as an argument, returned from a function and being assigned to a variable.

-The FUNCTION special operator (shorthand #') returns the function object associated with the name of function that is supplied as an argument:
+The `FUNCTION` special operator (shorthand `#'`) returns the function object associated with the name of function that is supplied as an argument:

-    ;; Returns the function object

     (function +)